nightscout/trio-docs/docs/EN/operate/interface.md

 :width: 250px
 ```

-The main screen of iAPS can be divided into three sections:
+The main screen of Open-iAPS can be divided into three sections:

 - Status (top)
 - Graphs and Statistics (middle)